 ISEC Canada is vehemently opposed to wild cats as pets.
-DO NOT contact us for information on obtaining an exotic cat as a pet.This trade is a direct contributor to the endangered status of the small wild cats.
+DO NOT contact us for information on obtaining an exotic cat as a pet.This trade is a direct contributor to the endangered status of many small wild cats.

 Why We Oppose Wild Cats as Pets

 - It permanently removes precious genetic material from the wild and promotes extinction.

 - Wild cats rarely make good house pets.
-They are typically shy, retiring, elusive, nocturnal and often cantankerous.
+They are shy, retiring, elusive, nocturnal and often cantankerous.

 Wild And Domestic Cat Cross Breeding

 In recent years, cat breeders, especially in North America, have experimented in cross-breeding domestic cats with wild species to obtain the “wild look”.
 ISEC Canada, along with all other members of the wild cat conservation community, is appalled at this practice.